acHQue/hangman/README.md

 # Hangman

-THE NEW CODE
+# THE NEW CODE

-THE OLD CODE
+Is here on git hub.

-Visist the real working code VIA the link bellow.
+# THE OLD CODE

 https://repl.it/@HQACHQUE/Hangman-final